Restoration to the GMC Register

 For information about how to apply for Restoration to the GMC Register, see the GMC’s Guidance on Restoration

-To discuss a potential Restoration Application, Doctors Defence Service legal team be contacted on 0800 10 88 739
+To discuss a potential Restoration Application or related matter, Doctors Defence Service legal team be contacted on 0800 10 88 739